 The university’s experimental wood cutting drill operated with a laser (light amplification by stimulated electron radiation) head that contains a coiled xenon flash tube and a ruby rod.

-It builds up intensely hot light pulses, focuses them through a lens to vaporise a hole in a block of wood instantly, without leaving any char or burn marks.
+It builds up intensely hot light pulses, focuses them through a lens to vaporize a hole in a block of wood instantly, without leaving any char or burn marks.